@tesseron/mcp (MCP gateway)

 - A

-pendingClaimuntil claimed. - The active WebSocket.
+pendingClaimuntil claimed. - The outbound transport the gateway dialed.

 - In-flight invocation state.